 San Antonio store owner's killer set for execution

-HUNTSVILLE, Texas (AP) — A Texas death row inmate was set for execution Tuesday evening as lawyers argued in the courts that the state parole board improperly refused his clemency request because he's black.

-Christopher Young was condemned for fatally shooting a San Antonio convenience store owner during an attempted robbery nearly 14 years ago.
-Young, 34, has never denied the slaying, which was recorded on a store surveillance camera, but insisted he was drunk and didn't intend to kill 53-year-old Hasmukh "Hash" Patel after drinking nearly two dozen beers and then doing cocaine that Sunday morning in November 2004.
+"I've never denied the crime," Young said recently from a visiting cage outside Texas death row.
+"You have video of me shooting somebody.
+That's pretty damaging."

+Young, 34, set for lethal injection Tuesday evening, contends he's no longer the drug-using street gangbanger who was drunk on a Sunday morning in November 2004 when 53-year-old Hasmukh "Hash" Patel was killed.
+He told a psychiatrist he'd smoked marijuana and downed 15 to 20 beers the night before and did cocaine that morning.

-Young's attorneys sued the Texas Board of Pardons and Paroles after the panel last week rejected a clemency plea where they argued he was "no longer the young man he was when he arrived" on death row, that he was "truly remorseful" and that Patel's son did not wish the execution to take place.
+The state's top criminal court, the Texas Court of Criminal Appeals, last week rejected an appeal that questioned the removal of a potential juror at Young's January 2006 trial.
+Then the Texas Board of Pardons and Paroles rejected a clemency plea where Young's lawyers said he was "no longer the young man he was when he arrived" on death row, that he was "truly remorseful" and that Patel's son did not wish the execution to take place.

-In the civil rights suit, his lawyers argued a white Texas inmate, Thomas Whitaker, received a rare commutation earlier this year as his execution was imminent for the slaying of his mother and brother.
-Young is black and race improperly "appears to be the driving force in this case," attorney David Dow said in the appeal that sought to delay the punishment.
-The Texas Court of Criminal Appeals on Monday rejected a similar appeal as improper.
+Young's attorneys have sued the panel, arguing a white Texas inmate, Thomas Whitaker, received a rare commutation earlier this year as his execution was imminent for the slaying of his mother and brother.
+Young is black and race improperly "appears to be the driving force in this case," one of Young's attorneys, David Dow, said in a federal court appeal that seeks to delay the punishment.

 Stephen Hoffman, an assistant Texas attorney general, said the civil rights lawsuit was a delay tactic, improper, speculative and "legally and factually deficient."

-Young and his lawyers argued he no longer was a Bloods street gang member, had matured in prison and hoped to show others "look where you can end up."

-"I didn't know about death row," Young said from prison.
-"It needs to be talked about.
-You've got a whole new generation.
-You've got to stop this, not just executions but the crimes.
-Nobody's talking to these kids.
-I can't bring Hash back but I can do something to make sure there's no more Hashes."

 According to court documents, Young sexually assaulted a woman in her apartment with her three young children present, then forced her to drive off with him in her car.
 She managed to escape, and records show he drove one block to the Mini Food Mart where owner Patel was shot during an attempted robbery.
-He was arrested 90 minutes later after picking up a prostitute and driving to a crack house where the stolen car was parked outside and spotted by San Antonio police.
+Then he picked up a prostitute while driving to a crack house where he was arrested 90 minutes after the shooting.
+The car reported stolen had been spotted by San Antonio police.

+"It was sitting in the front yard," Young said.
+"I didn't know I had killed an individual.
+I didn't know I was wanted for capital murder."

 From prison, he denied the sexual assault, although court records said DNA tests confirmed the attack.
 He said he shot Patel in the hand and the bullet careened into Patel's chest, killing him.
 The surveillance camera recorded both video and audio of the shooting and two customers in the parking lot identified Young as the shooter.